 - 1. General economic conditions in India or in countries like Uganda, Nigeria & Tanzania where we have ongoing businesses like COVID-19, changes in laws and regulations. - 2.
 Changes in revenue mix, including geographic mix of our revenues. - 3.
 Changes in Fiscal, Economic or Political conditions in India or in countries like Uganda, Nigeria & Tanzania where we have ongoing businesses. - 4.
 Company's inability to retain the experienced staff. - 5.
 Increased market fragmentation. - 6.
 Competition with existing and new entrants - 7.
 Disruptions in the supply chain can lead to higher costs, reduced production, and lost sales.

 OUR SIGNIFICANT ACCOUNTING POLICIES

-For Significant accounting policies please refer Significant Accounting Policies, "Annexure IV" beginning under Chapter titled "Financial Information of our Company" beginning on page 159 of the Draft Red Herring Prospectus.
+For Significant accounting policies please refer Significant Accounting Policies, "Annexure IV" beginning under Chapter titled "Financial Information" beginning on page 166 of the Prospectus.

 RESULTS OF KEY OPERATIONS